WSU-cshimizu/ceg4110-group-project-code-crafters/deliverables/Requirement Spec.md

 * Requirement 4.2:

 ### User Story 5
-As an election administrator, I want to review the results when the voting period ends so I can announce the winners.
+As a student, I want to browse through elections and know more about the candidates participating in the elections.
-* Requirement 5.1: Administrators shall be given final voting results in an organized document allowing easy readablilty of the results.
+* Requirement 5.1: Student shall have access to all the details about the election and candidates.

 * Requirement 5.2: